 Can a Salt Cell Be Repaired, or Does It Need to Be Replaced

-However, if your cell is failing due to age or more serious damage, such as a broken plate or worn-out coating, it may not be repairable.
+However, if your cell is failing due to age or more serious damage, such as a broken plate or worn-out coating, it probably is not be repairable.
 In these cases, replacing the cell is usually the most effective and reliable course of action.

 The cost of professional repairs can sometimes approach the cost of a new salt cell.
-Given that a new cell will come with a warranty and the certainty of proper functioning, replacement often proves to be the more economical choice in the long run.
+Given that a new cell might come with a warranty and the certainty of proper functioning over that time period, replacement often proves to be the more economical choice in the long run.
+It is also one less thing to worry about.

 What Are the Costs Associated with Replacing a Salt Cell